 A: A prospective employer must avoid any illegal discrimination based on race, national origin, gender, pregnancy, age, disability or religion during the hiring process.
 Employers should also be sure to protect the privacy rights of applicants by protecting confidential or private information provided by the applicant and by disclosing to the applicant any background or credit checks that the employer wishes to perform.
 Employers are required to follow all applicable documentation rules regarding immigration and take care not to discriminate against applicants over 40 because of their age.

-Employment law covers the relationships between employers and their employees, as well as their potential employees and former employees.
-Both federal and state laws control various aspects of the employer-employee relationship, and each side's rights and obligations.
-Because of the complexity of the employment relationship, this area of law involves issues as diverse as discrimination claims and record-keeping, taxation and workplace safety.
+Employment law covers the relationships between employers and their current, prospective and former employees.
+Both federal and state laws control various aspects of the employer-employee relationship, including each side’s rights and obligations.
+Because of the complexity of the employment relationship, this area of law involves issues as diverse as discrimination, record keeping, taxation and workplace safety.

 There are also different types of employment relationships.
 Employment relationships can be based on a contract, or they can be "at-will."
 If the employment relationship is based on a valid contract entered into by the employer and the employee, the terms of that contract will govern the relationship.
 By contrast, an at-will employment arrangement can be terminated at any time, with or without reason, by either the employer (as long as the reason does not constitute illegal discrimination) or the employee.